The high costs of living and starting a business in Singapore can be a massive deterrent for entrepreneurs.

 The 2021 report places Singapore as the fourth-highest out of 190 countries worldwide.

 A few reasons Singapore attracts startups include low corporate taxes, easy access to capital, and a robust infrastructure.

-The government offers numerous programs and initiatives to support businesses, especially small and medium enterprises (SMEs).
+The government offers numerous programs and initiatives such as accelerators and incubators to support businesses, especially small and medium enterprises (SMEs).

 Singapore’s Regulations and Requirements for Online Businesses

 Before setting up your e-commerce sites and social media accounts, you must know the legalities of starting a new online business in Singapore.

 According to the law, all Singapore companies– offline or online – must obtain a valid business license from the Accounting and Corporate Regulatory Authority (ACRA).

 Here are the basic requirements for online business registration: